sensorlab/link-quality-estimation/linkQualityEstimation/datasets/trace5_JSI_20161124/scripts/README.md

 #### transform.py

 This script transforms the data to a common format used by the Feature generator.
+We use interpolation to calculate missing values for lost packets.
 The data is output to the Feature generator's *datasets* directory.